probonopd/ESP8266iTachEmulator/README.md

 Circut for receiving:

 * Most generic infrared receivers have the pins out, gnd, vcc when looking from the front.
-Connect out to pin D1 of the NodeMCU 1.0 module and connect gnd, vcc.
+Connect out to pin D1 of the NodeMCU 1.0 module = GPIO5 of the ESP and connect gnd, vcc.

 Improvements regarding the hardware setup welcome!